mzattera/predictive-powers/README.md

 ### <a name="services"></a>Services

 Once the endpoint is created, it can be used to access "services" which are high-level capabilities.
 Services abstract capabilities, allowing you to use different providers (endpoints) to perform a task.
 For [example](#imgGen), one could use an `OpenAiEndpoint` to obtain an `ImageGenerationService` instance to generate images using DALL-E;
-alternatiely, getting the `ImageGenerationService` instance through an `HuggingFaceEndpoint` will provide the same service using OpenJourney hosted on HF.
+alternatively, getting the `ImageGenerationService` instance through an `HuggingFaceEndpoint` will provide the same service, through same interface, using OpenJourney hosted on Hugging Face.

 Currently, following services are provided by `AiEndpoint`: